tbrowder/File-Copy/README.md

   * `:createonly` - Existing files will <not> be overwritten, but notice will be given.

   * `:v` 'verbose' - Informs the user about copying details.

+See an example Raku program using this module in the module package repository at [examples](examples).

 AUTHOR
 ======